NeroReflex/Gishiki/README.md

 A special thanks goes to Code Climate and everyboy who maintains a so special platform!

-Gishiki aims for total Heroku compatibility because you can deploy you fantastic website or app in a few seconds forgetting about maintaining the server!
+Gishiki aims for total Heroku compatibility because you can deploy your fantastic website or app in a few seconds forgetting about maintaining the server!

-Alongside Heroku Gishiki aims for compatibility with any *PaaS* (Platform as a Service) and Docker.
+Alongside Heroku Gishiki aims for the maximum compatibility with any *PaaS* (Platform as a Service) and Docker.